eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Kth Smallest Element in a BST(Multiple Algorithms*)
   - [Leetcode] Lowest Common Ancestor of a Binary Search Tree(Algorithm*)
   - [Leetcode] Serialize and Deserialize BST(Algorithm** and implementation*).
 Remember the algorithm and implementation.
 Be careful about the integer pointer!
+  - [Leetcode] Skyline Problem(Best Algorithm** and implementations**).
+Remember the two ways of implementing BST multi-map/set.
+They are equivelent in logic, so don't hesitate to use them exchangely.
 * Others
   - [Others] Find Depth.
 (Algorithms* and implementations*).